epiverse-trace/safeframe/README.md

 requests](https://github.com/epiverse-trace/safeframe/pulls).
 Anything
 bigger than a typo fix or a small documentation update should be discussed in an issue first.
-If you want to report a bug or suggest an enhancement, please open an issue. 😊 See also [the general Epiverse TRACE contribution document](https://github.com/epiverse-trace/.github/blob/main/CONTRIBUTING.md).
+If you want to report a bug or suggest an enhancement, please open an issue. 😊 See also [the general Epiverse-TRACE contribution document](https://github.com/epiverse-trace/.github/blob/main/CONTRIBUTING.md).

 <details>

 <summary>

 Common issues
 </summary>